 All in all, that’s a five-star phone.
 And if you’d like to get this handset from Vodafone, you’ll be paying between $83 and $123 a month.

-Huawei wants to the give the big players a run for their money and the Chinese tech giant’s answer to that challenge is the P9.
-While it isn’t the cheapest phone, it’s definitely cheaper than the flagships from Apple and Samsung.
+Huawei has lately been giving the big players a run for their money and the Chinese tech giant goes one step further with the Mate 9 phablet.
+And while it isn't the cheapest phone in the market, it's definitely cheaper than the flagships from Apple and Samsung; it's even cheaper than Google Pixel.

 These phones are what we think are the best and most powerful ones available through Vodafone, and which one you pick will depend on your loyalty to iOS or Android.